nitzano/prisma-openapi/README.md

 - 🛠️ **Customizable**: Configure which models to include and set API metadata
 - 🧩 **Relationship Support**: Properly maps Prisma relationships to OpenAPI references
 - *️⃣ **Enum Support**: Full support for Prisma enums in your API documentation
+- 📝 **JSDoc Generation**: Create JSDoc comments for your TypeScript types based on the Prisma schema

 ## Setup